inigozubeldia/szifi/README.md

 SZiFi has been tested extensively on *Planck* simulated data, and its performance is currently being tested in the context of the Atacama Cosmology Telescope (ACT) and the Simons Observatory (SO).

+If you have any questions about how to use the code, please write to me at inigo.zubeldia@ast.cam.ac.uk.

 ### Installation

 Download the source code and do